Caravan axle wheel locks help to tackle caravan theft and save customers money on their insurance.

 I have a receiver, how do I buy the lock?

-If your caravan has the receiver only (see below if no receiver is fitted), it’s well worth considering purchasing the locking mechanism for a few hundred pounds.
+If your caravan has the receiver only (see below if no receiver is fitted), it’s well worth considering buying the locking mechanism for a few hundred pounds.

-Each lock has a particular number on it and is as unique to certain wheel profile so it’s important to ensure you get the right one to fit your receiver.
+Each lock has a particular number on it and is as unique to certain wheel profile so it’s important to make sure you get the right one to fit your receiver.
 Visit the AL-KO website or ask your dealer or manufacturer.

 My caravan doesn’t have a receiver, how do I check to see if it can be fitted with an Axle Wheel Lock?

-Most pre 2006 caravans are unlikely to be fitted with a receiver and many post 2006 caravans may not have a receiver either.
-Retro-fit is possible but depends on the caravan’s backplate as to whether a receiver can be fitted.
+Most pre-2006 caravans are unlikely to be fitted with a receiver.
+Retro-fit is possible but depends on the caravan’s backplate.

 “To find out whether a caravan can be fitted with the AL-KO Secure Wheel Lock you can visit the “Will It Fit” section of the website.
 It is possible to search back as far as 2001 for some caravans that have alloy wheels fitted.
 The database will then tell you which lock kit you will need for the caravan.”
 Fitting the receiver needs to be carried out by an authorised dealer.

 Note however, this advice only works if you know your caravan is built on an AL-KO chassis.
-Caravans made by Elddis or Buccaneer that have BPW chassis usually require specific fitment so it’s best to check with your Elddis / Explorer Group dealer first.
-You could also contact BPW for assistance.
+Caravans which have a BPW chassis usually need specific fitment so it’s best to check with your dealer first.
+You could also contact BPW for help.

 How do I go about fitting a wheel lock?